craigfrancis/datetime/readme.md

 Each time the popover is opened, it calls `dateTime.onShow()`, which allows the JavaScript to reset the fields.

-For styling, the popover uses NSAppearanceNameVibrantDark, while the WebView has `drawsBackground = false`.
+For styling, the popover uses `NSAppearanceNameVibrantDark`, while the WebView has `drawsBackground = false`.

 To make it load faster, the popover has `animates = false`, and the JavaScript uses `setTimeout` so it does not need to wait for the PHP to respond.